Ngo-Nghi-10/DSP301x_asm2_nghinvFX11890-funix.edu.vn/README.md

 ```
 * Write a function invalid_row(file_name) to:
     * count the number of rows is 'valid' and 'invalid'
-    * If invalid => print the invalid rows within 'Invalid line of data: N# is invalid' or Invalid line of data: does not contain exactly 26 values
+    * If invalid => print the invalid rows with information for each row: 'Invalid line of data: N# is invalid' or Invalid line of data: does not contain exactly 26 values
 ```python
 def invalid_rows(file_name):
     try: